JeremiahKaren/35percent.github.io/_posts/2018-10-06-ruby-triangle-goes-to-committee.md

 One of the businesses ['Constantine Ltd'](http://www.const.co.uk) employs 130 local people and provides logistics to clients such as the Natural History museum and the Tate.
 It has lodged a [formal objection](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!4ZMeZ3p9kp4Z69c9aEnicQ%3d%3d!%7d%7d%7d) to the planning application, claiming that the developer has made little effort to engage with them about alternative premises and surrender of their lease which runs for another 10 years.

 Objectors also point out that, while 40% affordable housing appears generous, the treshold for affordable housing is 50% for SIL sites in the Mayor's draft New London Plan.
 Local residents along Canal Grove Cottages fear a loss of light, and the detrimental impact on the local environment of a scheme that is nearly four times denser than the local plan allows (2,701 habitable rooms per hectare against a maximum 700h hbr per hectare)[^1].
-The Design Review Panel, which reviews all major developments on Southwark Council's behalf, also has serious resevations about the architectural quality of the scheme, and does not believe that it is of the exemplary standard that would justify the greater density).
+The Design Review Panel, which reviews all major developments on Southwark Council's behalf, also has serious resevations about the architectural quality of the scheme, and does not believe that it is of the exemplary standard that would justify the greater density.

 Ojectors also believe that developers and Southwark are getting ahead of themselves.
 The opportunity areea (and accompanying area action plan) has not completed its own progress through the planning system; a public inquiry that examines the Opportunity Area's merits and competing development claims on the land is not due to be heard until the new year.